top of page

 Interests & Motivation:

-I have somewhat eclectic research interests, which to-date are broadly grounded in applied topics related to natural resources (renewables, in particular) and agriculture.
+My eclectic interests are broadly grounded in applied topics related to natural resources (renewables, in particular) and agriculture.

 Current and recent projects are focused on agriculture and deforestation, pollination resources in agriculture, and rangeland quality and micro-insurance.
 This diverse collection of topics reflects years of working on a range of natural resource topics, and years of working with and/or observing agricultural producers and resource users around the world.